ekopter/scientific_communication_support_website/docs/7_Blog_1_Feedback_framework.md

 # Feedback Framework {.unlisted .unnumbered #FF}

-## Why, When, and Who {-}

 Our goal when we write up our science is not to *document* what we have done, but to ***communicate*** it.
 And, as Joshua Schimel says in *Writing Science*, "It is the author's job to make the reader's job easy."
 In other words, whether or not we are successful in our scientific writing depends on whether or not our audience is able to - without any undo hardship - understand our message.
 So, how can we know if we are accomplishing this?
 How can we know if our audience is deriving the correct meaning from our writing?
 How can we know if they are achieving this relatively quickly and painlessly?

 ***We can ask them!***

 We can (and should!) ask our peers and our colleagues to read our writing and give us feedback.
 Soliciting feedback on your scientific writing should be an integrated part of your writing process.
 You should be getting feedback at several stages of the writing process, and you should get feedback from multiple people.
 You should also strive to *give* feedback often, and to a variety of people on a variety of different topics, at a variety of different writing stages.
 I would argue that *receiving and giving* writing feedback are the two best ways to improve our scientific writing - a particular text, but also our skillset in general.

+When you get feedback on your writing, you should always consider it **carefully** and **critically**.
+If somebody has taken the time to give you feedback, make sure that you go through it all and carefully consider ever part of it.
+But, do not uncritically accept all feedback.
+Ultimately, you are the author of the text, and as long as your name is on it, you get to decide what feedback you accept and what you reject.

+## When and Who? {-}

-Whom you ask for feedback will depend on where you are at in this process and what kind of feedback you want/need. **Early** in the writing process, and/or when you want feedback that generally falls under the question of *"Is this correct?"*, it is usually better to get feedback from people who are familiar with your topic, or even with your particular project.
+Whom you ask for feedback will depend on where you are at in this process and what kind of feedback you want/need.

+**Early** in the writing process, and/or when you want feedback that generally falls under the question of *"Is this correct?"*, it is usually better to get feedback from people who are familiar with your topic, or even with your particular project.
 This may include your supervisor, a student in your cohort, or a postdoc who works on the same project/system.
-People who are more familiar with, or even involved in, your research are often better at, for example, evaluating whether or not you have included the important background information/lit in your intro, or helping you to correctly explain and appropriately justify specific aspects of your study design. **Later** in the process, and/or when you want feedback that generally falls under the question of *"Is this clear?"*, it's usually good to get feedback from a mix of people who are familiar with your research, as well as those who are unfamiliar with your research (but who do have a general grasp of the scientific field).
+People who are more familiar with, or even involved in, your research are often better at, for example, evaluating whether or not you have included the important background information/lit in your intro, or helping you to correctly explain and appropriately justify specific aspects of your study design.

+**Later** in the process, and/or when you want feedback that generally falls under the question of *"Is this clear?"*, it's usually good to get feedback from a mix of people who are familiar with your research, as well as those who are unfamiliar with your research (but who do have a general grasp of the scientific field).
 This may include people in your lab, department, or institute who work in the same field but not on the same project/system as you.
 People who aren't so familiar with your specific research are often better at, for example, highlighting gaps in info & explanations, or pointing out passages that are confusing or overly-'jargony'.

-You should always consider feedback **carefully** and **critically**.
-If somebody has taken the time to give you feedback, make sure that you go through it all and carefully consider ever part of it.
-But, do not uncritically accept all feedback.
-Ultimately, you are the author of the text, and as long as your name is on it, you get to decide what feedback you accept and what you reject.

 ## Depth of Feedback {-}

 There are essentially 3 'depths' at which you can get/give feedback.
 Generally speaking, the deeper the feedback the better!
 However, that said, giving deep feedback can be very time consuming, and sometimes it is more beneficial to an author for the editor to give shallow feedback on a longer text (e.g., the entire paper), rather than deeper feedback on a shorter text (e.g., only the introduction).
 So, it's important to find a balance.

-**Shallow:** With shallow feedback, you are essentially answering the question of *Where is there a problem?* You are marking sections, paragraphs, and/or sentences where the writing is problematic.
+**Shallow:** ***Where is there a problem?*** You are marking sections, paragraphs, and/or sentences where the writing is problematic.
 Where is something unclear or incorrect?
 Where do you get lost or confused?
 Where does it feel awkward and foggy in your brain?
 This feedback could take the form of comments such as "I don't really understand what you are saying here." or "I'm not able to follow this line of argument." or, more generally, "I'm not sure if I understand the motivations behind your study."

-**Middle:** With middle depth feedback, you are essentially answering the question of *What is the problem?* You are attempting to diagnose what the actual source of the confusion/issue is.
+**Middle:** ***What is the problem?*** You are attempting to diagnose what the actual source of the confusion/issue is.
 Is it a structural issue or a phrasing issue?
 Is there a word or idea or transition that is missing?
-This feedback could take the form of comments such as "I think the problem might be the structure of this sentence." or, more generally, "Your introduction is lacking any info about the knowledge gap that your study aims to fill."
+This feedback could take the form of comments such as "I think the problem might be the structure of this sentence." or, more generally, "Your introduction is lacking info about the knowledge gap that your study aims to fill."

-**Deep:** With deep feedback, you are essentially answering the question of *How could the problem be fixed?* You are attempting to give general and/or specific suggestions that could improve the problematic aspects or parts of a text.
+**Deep:** ***How could the problem be fixed?*** You are attempting to give general and/or specific suggestions that could improve the problematic aspects or parts of a text.
 You can put comments and/or track-changes directly into the text to show the author how a problem might well be fixed.
 This feedback could take the form of comments such as "I think you need to flip the order of the clauses in this sentence." or, more generally, "I think you could add a paragraph here that outlines the knowledge gap that motivated your study - what about this topic do we not know, and why is it important to fill in this blank?" or, edits (track-changes) directly in the document to fix the wording in a sentence.

+---

-The depth at which you *give* feedback will likely vary throughout a text (for some problems, you might be able to give deeper feedback than other problems), and will generally depend a lot on your knowledge of the topic/research, the stage that the writing is at, and how much time you have.
+The depth at which you *give* feedback will likely vary throughout a text (for some problems, you might be able to give deeper feedback than other problems), and will generally depend a lot on the depth of your knowledge of the topic/research, the stage that the writing is at, and how much time you have.

-The dept at which you *take* feedback will also vary throughout a text - you might not like the deep feedback that somebody gives you (or their deep feedback might even change a passage to be incorrect!) but the shallow aspect of the feedback (that the presence of these edits indicate *where* there is a problem) may still be legitimate - so although you may not take the editors suggested changes, you still need to change the problematic section.
+The dept at which you *take* feedback will also vary throughout a text - you might not like the deep feedback that somebody gives you (or their deep feedback might even change a passage to be incorrect!) but the shallow aspect of that feedback (that the presence of these edits indicate *where* there is a problem) is likely very legitimate - so although you may not take the editors suggested changes, you still need to change the problematic section.

 Also, it's important to remember that feedback need not be all about problems with a text!
 If there is a passage that is particularly well-written, a section that is particularly easy to read, and/or a notably great choice of wording or terminology, definitely put in a comment to let the author know!
 They can then attempt to replicate whatever they did in the good section when trying to improve problematic sections.